 One visit to Bow chika Wow Town probably won't be enough for your four-legged friend.
 Reserve a room at the nearby Wyndham Providence Airport and come back for another day of fun.
 Nightly rates start at $84.

-Pay a visit to The Barking Deck, the Piedmont Triad’s first indoor dog park and pub.
+Pay a visit to Doggos Dog Park & Pub, the Piedmont Triad’s first indoor dog park and pub.
 The air-conditioned interior keeps pups active for longer, whatever the temperature.
 Fido can bound freely in the main section or hang with his shorties in the small dog area.
 There’s also a “Private Pawty Space” to rent for his next special day.
 While the tail-waggers are busy, humans can indulge in a local North Carolina cider or beer from the bar.
-Single entry is $7.
+Day passes are $10.
+Monthly and annual membership passes are also available.

 Stay close to the action at the park and pub with a pet-friendly room at Hyatt Place Greensboro, located just a few minutes away.
 Nightly rates start at $105.